sohmc/yubikey-oath-totp-importer/README.md

 for the same account, or just laziness and not wanting to import your keys one by one.

+## Requirements

+* [`ykman`](https://docs.yubico.com/software/yubikey/tools/ykman/Install_ykman.html) - This script was tested against version ykman 4.0.7 that is provided in version 1.2.4 of the yubikey manager.

+While originally developed on a pure Ubuntu Linux distribution, it has been tested to work in Windows using the Git Bash terminal.

 ## How to use:

 ```